Lyceum/MuJoCo.jl/README.md

 ## Obtaining a License

-To use MuJoCo, you'll need a valid license which you can obtain from [here](https://www.roboti.us/license.html).
-Up to three, thirty-day trials can be obtained for free from MuJoCo's webiste and students are eligible for a free personal license.
+To use MuJoCo 2.0, you'll need a valid license which you can obtain for free from [here](https://roboti.us/license.html).
 Once you have obtained the license file, set the environment variable `MUJOCO_KEY_PATH` to point to its location.
 On Linux machines this would look like:
 ```
 $ export MUJOCO_KEY_PATH=/path/to/mjkey.txt
 ```